Platform can be used to form a diagnostic device which can provide early warning signs for lung disorders

 Researchers at the Indian Institute of Technology (IIT)-Bombay have developed a platform that can sniff out the presence of cancerous cells in the lungs from the breath of a person.

 The two-member team from IIT-B claims that certain chemicals exhaled through breath are indicative of lung cancer but are not detected by a breath test.
-The team have developed a system that claims to detect such chemicals in single molecular levels in about a minute.
+The team has developed a system that claims to detect such chemicals in single molecular levels in about a minute.

 Two types of techniques to detect a chemical substance